Discounted cash flow

-The discounted cash flow (DCF) analysis is a method in finance of valuing a security, project, company, or asset using the concepts of the time value of money.
+The discounted cash flow (DCF) analysis, in financial analysis, is a method used to value a security, project, company, or asset, that incorporates the time value of money.

-Discounted cash flow analysis is widely used in investment finance, real estate development, corporate financial management and patent valuation.
-It was used in industry as early as the 1700s or 1800s, widely discussed in financial economics in the 1960s, and became widely used in U.S. courts in the 1980s and 1990s.
+Discounted cash flow analysis is widely used in investment finance, real estate development, corporate financial management, and patent valuation.
+Used in industry as early as the 1800s, it was widely discussed in financial economics in the 1960s, and U.S. courts began employing the concept in the 1980s and 1990s.

 Application

-To apply the method, all future cash flows are estimated and discounted by using cost of capital to give their present values (PVs).
+In discount cash flow analysis, all future cash flows are estimated and discounted by using cost of capital to give their present values (PVs).
 The sum of all future cash flows, both incoming and outgoing, is the net present value (NPV), which is taken as the value of the cash flows in question;